About Individual Therapy Couples Therapy Blog Fees Get in Touch

 They're adaptations.

-Together, we approach all of them with curiosity.
+Together, we approach all of them with curiosity and compassion.

 I work in a way that's warm but direct, taking both emotional depth and practical change seriously.